-The following questions address Applicant's ability to increase enrollment in Integrated Delivery System (IDS) or Accountable Care Organization (ACO) models in its Covered California network.
+The following questions address Applicant's ability to increase enrollment in Integrated Delivery System (IDS) or Accountable Care Organization (ACO) models in its Covered California network and solicit information about the structure of Applicant's IDS and ACO models.

-18.4.3.1 Using the definition for IDS or ACO above, report the number and percentage of Covered California Enrollees and total California Enrollees who are managed under an IDS or ACO in 2021 in Attachment J - QHP IND Run Charts.
-Applicants currently contracted with Covered California must enter the percentage reported in the Certification Application for 2016, 2017, 2018, 2019, 2020, 2021, and 2022 as well.
-If Applicant had no Covered California business in 2021, report full 2021 book of business excluding Medicare.
+18.4.3.1 Using the definition for IDS or ACO above, report the number and percentage of Covered California Enrollees and total California Enrollees who are managed under an IDS or ACO in 20212022 in Attachment J - QHP IND Run Charts.
+Applicants currently contracted with Covered California must enter the percentage reported in the Certification Application for 2016, 2017, 2018, 2019, 2020, 2021, and 2022 and 2023 as well.
+If Applicant had no Covered California business in 20212022, report full 20212022 book of business excluding Medicare.
 Report data by product (HMO, PPO, EPO, Other).